genular/pandora/CONTRIBUTING.md

 ## GitHub Flow

-We use a modified version of [GitHub Flow](https://guides.github.com/introduction/flow/) at genular.
+We use a modified version of [GitHub Flow](https://guides.github.com/introduction/flow/) at aTomic Lab.
 The only difference is instead of deploying from a reviewed pull request, we merge first and deploy straight from master.

 Part of the GitHub Flow is submitting pull requests.
 See https://help.github.com/articles/using-pull-requests/ for a good overview of what pull requests are and how to use them.
 We use the _fork & pull model_ for managing contributions.